 If you live with someone as a couple, you must both make an online claim.
 The claims will be linked.
 This is called making a joint claim.
-Both of your savings and incomes are considered.
+Both of your savings and incomes are looked at.
 You get a single monthly payment for your whole household.

 Before you make a claim for UC, you should apply for any contribution-based benefits you may be able to get.
 You can get more information about this from a welfare rights adviser.

 If you have a terminal illness, you can claim under special rules.
-This means your claim should be fast-tracked and you will receive extra money.
+This means your claim should be fast-tracked and you will get extra money.
 We have more information about special rules.

 You can find more information about who can claim at GOV.UK

-You must accept an agreement called a claimant commitment.
+You must accept an agreement called a claimant commitment unless you are terminally ill.
 This is a record of the responsibilities you will have if you get UC.
 When you apply, you will have a conversation with a work coach at your local Jobcentre Plus.
 If you agree, the work coach will write your claimant commitment during this conversation.